brenda6268/notes/computer-science/tricks/chrome-hotkeys.md

 # Chrome Hotkeys

-ID: 753
+wp_id: 753
 Status: publish
 Date: 2017-05-30 07:50:00
 Modified: 2017-05-30 07:50:00

 In Omnibar, press tab after a search-able website will search for the website prefix ? will search forcefully

 ```